NFT & Licenses

 How do I collect NFTs with Capture?

-There are also marketplaces created via the Capture API, such as the Superworld NFT marketplace, where you can also collect Capture NFTs.
+There are also marketplaces created via the Capture API, such as the Superworld NFT marketplace, where you can collect Capture NFTs.

 What license of a digital photo would apply in the Capture system?